ProfRandom/WCB-Canon/Canon Files/Readme Corpus/Layout.md

 ### 5. Structure of the Canon

 Table of modules, one-line summaries, and how they interlock: Meta → Stars → Monons → Planemons → Orbits → Binaries → Moons.
-Emphasize that the canon reads _outward from fundamentals to phenomena._
+Emphasize that the canon reads *outward from fundamentals to phenomena*.

 ---